Why My Stories Might Work with Fewer Words

 Sometimes, less is more with writing.
-If you write regularly and have studied the craft for years, you may have heard the term, “kill your darlings”.
-That means you should eliminate anything in your project that isn’t necessary, whether it’s content, like a subplot, scene, or character, or unnecessary words.
+Since I write regularly and have studied the craft for years, I learned the term, “kill your darlings”.
+That means I should eliminate anything in your project that isn’t necessary, whether it’s content, like a subplot, scene, or character, or unnecessary words.

 This was a big struggle with my own writing.
 In my early writing days, I would write too little.
 However, as my skills improved, so did my ability to produce more words in my work.
 Little did I know that a good number of those words were not needed.